Male stars are throwing gender fashion rules out the window - ExBulletin

 British actor and comedian Eddie Izzard, best known for playing Roman in Ocean’s Twelve and Ocean’s Thirteen and Peter Solomon in Dan Brown The lost symbol TV series but in her personal life, Eddie is comfortable with who she is.

 “I wear what I want when I want.
-I don’t call it drag, I don’t even call it cross-dressing.
-It’s just wearing a dress.”
-Eddie said Interview magazines in 2014.
+I don’t call it slipping; I don’t even call it cross-dressing.
+It’s just wearing a dress,” Eddie said Interview magazines in 2014.

 Eddie has since come out as gender fluid and says she would prefer to be known by female pronouns.